CLOSED TO SUBMISSIONS UNTIL FURTHER NOTICE

 Please follow us on social media to hear when we’re open for submissions.

 We do not accept poetry or plays, and we are not currently seeking children’s books.

-You can send your work straight to us – no need to go through an agent.
+When we are open to submissions, you can send your work straight to us – no need to go through an agent.

 Please make sure you follow the submissions guidelines – read this page, then at the bottom click through to the instructions for submitting fiction or non-fiction as relevant.

 We do accept simultaneous submissions, but please let us know if you wish to withdraw your submission at a later date.
 We will consider books that have been previously self-published.